Ruins of Adventure

 - Does it alter the environment or have an area of effect?

 The amount of material altered and whether the affected region is inside the device also factor into the equation.
 If altering material inside the device, add 1 to Complexity per 2,000 cubic feet altered after the first 100 cubic feet.
 If altering an external environment, add 2 to Complexity per 1,000 cubic feet altered including the first 1,000 cubic feet.

 Note that gnomish devices are often larger than the environments they alter.

 - Does it alter an existing object?

-Gnomes commonly build devices to help them build devices (a frightening thought to those familiar with gnomes).
+Tinkers commonly build devices to help them build devices (a frightening thought to those familiar with tinkers).
 If the device takes an unfinished or partially finished object and changes it into a more finished object, then the device has this effect.
 Determine the complexity difference between the original object and its final state.
 This is done by subtracting the complexity of the finished object from the complexity of the original object.
 A machine to craft raw quartz into finished lenses takes an object of complexity 20 and makes it into an object of complexity 1, a difference of 19.
 This means that the machine has a complexity of 19.
 A machine that takes glass (complexity 8) and makes it into finished lenses (complexity 1) has a complexity of 7.

 Take the size of the object being refined (from the first column in the complexity table) and add that to the device’s complexity rating.